 ICT Digital transformation is one of the buzziest of buzzwords in tech today, but there’s real value behind that buzz.
 At the 2018 VMworld conference, VMware CIO Bask Iyer led a… Continue reading

 In a competitive global economy, decision-makers don’t have the luxury of throwing resources at an IT infrastructure that is incapable of responding dynamically to business needs. – Innovating IT

-Many organizations have… Continue reading
+Many… Continue reading